The Domain of Definition of the L\'evy White Noise: Practical Determination of the Domain of Definition

 with $\delta$ the Dirac distribution, $(a_n)$ i.i.d. random variables with probability law $\mathbb{P}$, and $(t_n)$ independent of $(a_n)$ such that, for every Borel set $B \in \R^d$, the random number of elements $t_n$ in $B$ follows a Poisson law with rate $\lambda \mathrm{Leb}(B)$.
 Then, $\dot{X}_{\mathrm{Poisson}}$ has a finite variance if and only if $\mathbb{P}$ has.
 In that case, it has a zero mean if and only if $\mathbb{P}$ has.

 The integration with respect to compound Poisson noise is treated for instance in \cite[Chapter 12]{Kallenberg2006foundations}.
-However, it relies on $L^1$-type conditions, inherited from the fact that the stochastic integration follows the L\'evy-It\^o decomposition (see Section \ref{subsec:sheetnoise} for more details).
-We provide more general integratibility conditions in Proposiiton \ref{prop:poissoncase}, that are not sensitive to $L^1$-type integrabitiliy.
+However, it relies on $L^1$-type conditions, inherited from the fact that the stochastic integration follows the L\'evy-It\^o decomposition.
+We provide more general integrability conditions in Proposition \ref{prop:poissoncase}, that are not sensitive to $L^1$-type integrability.

 \begin{proposition} If $\dot{X}_{\mathrm{Poisson}}$ is a symmetric compound Poisson white noise with finite variance, then

 for every $0 \leq p \leq 2$. \end{proposition}

 \begin{proof} First, $L^p (\dot{X}_{\mathrm{Poisson}}) \subseteq L^{p,2} (\R^d)$ as for any symmetric L\'evy white noise, according to \eqref{eq:limitLp}.
 Moreover, for a compound Poisson noise with finite variance, we have for every $q \in [0,2]$ that $ \int_{\R } \lvert x \rvert^q \mathbb{P}(\drm x) < \infty$.
 Therefore, we have